najamelan/async_nursery/README.md

 ### Performance

-Currently the implementation is simple.
-Nursery just sends the JoinHandle to NurseryStream over an unbounded channel.
+Currently the implementation is simple. `Nursery` just sends the `JoinHandle` to `NurseryStream` over an unbounded channel.
 This is convenient, because it means `NurseExt::nurse` doesn't have to be async, but it has some overhead compared to using the underlying executor directly.
 In the future I hope to optimize the implementation.

 ## Usage

-**Warning**: If ever you wait on the stream to finish, remember it will only finish if there are no Nursery's alive anymore.
-You must drop the Nursery before awaiting the NurseryStream.
+**Warning**: If ever you wait on the stream to finish, remember it will only finish if there are no `Nursery`'s alive anymore.
+You must drop the Nursery before awaiting the `NurseryStream`.
 If your program deadlocks, this should be the first place to look.

+All tasks spawned on a nursery must have the same `Future::Output` type.

 ### Basic example